lifeisstillgood/softwaremind/docs/newbook/intro.rst

 Sanity Summary
 --------------

-10 points - rest goes in next book

 * Software is form of literacy

-Literacy is fundamentally Explicit, Introspectable and tends towards Open
+Literacy is fundamentally Explicit, Introspectable and tends towards Open It is also individually empowering and a transition layer.
+Imagine the difference between a fully litersate company and a company where everyone is not only illiterate, but lives and rasied in illiterate culture.

+CAn you imagine how the washington post would work if management could not read or write, or said "I used to read and write but now I am in management..."

+Until org change to be fully software literate, productivity is locked in.
+See Agile.

 * policy, process, control

-  implements process
-  enforces policy

-* THoery of firm / how organisations will change
+  software is more *advanced* than pure literacy.
+  Pure literacy might encode process and policy but it needs to be interpreted through human brains.

+  However software can *directly* implement process, and enforce policy Well designed tools can add new at the cost of the margin.

+  This has two sides.
+Well designed and implemented software can then determine how a organisation operates, implementing and enforcing policy.

+  This leads us to the *Totalitarian Bet* where org
+  We assume, bet, think, hope that individual freedom and rights will have better long term results.
+  If we think that of our society, it is disingenuous to reject it for our companies.
+  So we expect a trend towards democracy in organisations, esp as they move towards fully softtare literate organistions.

+  You can be a literate democract or a literate tyrant.

 * software is disaggeegating management

+  THoery of firm / how organisations will change

   model monitor mentor, internal homestasis of org, whilst meeting external needs - politics of status quo and guesstimate changes.

+  Agile - what it means, how it is 'slightly democratic' and how it is blocked because of the implications.
+That it is oppostie of top down, it rejects deadlines because those are upfront planning without knowledge of actual difficulties and

 * LLMs, AI, journalism,

-* totalitarian bet
+  Well we had to tak AI didnt we.
+  And yes I am totlly ecnommist on this. but basics are 'there is soething there, but its not AGI, and it will affect us.'
+Its somewehre between SQL and industrial revolution.

+  Main takeaways for me are

+  * journlism has been undersung as a force for correct labelling of societies trainign data.

+  * Totaliratian bet is going to *lie* about its training data.
+Everyone knows this (every adult) but will an LLM?
+How useful is an LLM that is lied to about how the world works?

+  * Our side on the totalitarian bet is then determined by how well we suppport journailsm, how well we

+  * smaller journlaism = like isnt this an important function inside a orgnaisiton - especially larger ones?

+  * if we record every managers interactions (MOOP) how do we then label those fairly for training?

   * democracy in companyes as orgnsityiona change

   * politics will not end, but democracy will change politics of elite in and out of orgs

   * 2 orders magnitude, who understands, and why economist undersanding will be replaced with model

 conclusion